-Bible Society's Daily Reflections follow the M'Cheyne Bible reading plan, designed for those who want to read the whole Bible in one year.
-Each reflection focuses on one of its four daily chapters.
+Our daily reflections follow the M'Cheyne Bible reading plan, designed for those who want to read the whole Bible in one year.
+Each reflection focuses on one of the chapters from that day's readings.
 Darllenwch rhain yn Gymraeg.

 In Genesis 4, we're face to face with some of the darkest instincts of human beings.
 The two sons of Adam and Eve offer sacrifices; Abel's animal sacrifices are accepted, but Cain's grain offerings aren't.
 There's no indication as to why: that's just how it is.
 But Cain's reaction is anger – and God's words to him offer a profound insight into the nature of temptation.
 He challenges Cain to 'do what is right'.
 Sin is pictured as 'crouching at the door' (verse 7, ESV); it's like a wild animal that must be tamed or it will destroy him.
 Instead, sin masters Cain.